A look at the massive net worth of Apple CEO Tim Cook

 Other investments and earnings

-Cook profits from approximately US $500,000 (INR 4,09,72,250) worth of personal security expenditures paid for by Apple.
+Cook profits from approximately US $500,000 worth of personal security expenditures paid for by Apple.
 He is also mandated to fly privately for all personal and business travel.
-The flight costs come to around US $315,000 (INR 2,58,09,682.50) per year.
+The flight costs come to around US $315,000 per year.
 A huge part of the grant (10 annual increments) awarded to him when he became the CEO was performance-based.
 He would have received these shares only if Apple out-performed 2/3 of the S&P 500.
 Interestingly, he managed to hit every single performance milestone.
 He received his ninth grant which was around 560,000 shares, in August 2020, half of which is set aside to cover an estimated tax debt at their August 2020 price per share.
-The 280,000 shares Tim received to post this deduction were worth US $126 million (INR 10,32,38,73,000).
+The 280,000 shares Tim received to post this deduction were worth US $126 million.’

 Apple’s launch in India